HATAKEkakshi/Scripts/README.md

 ```
 ./setup.sh | to install all the required packagees
 ```
 <p>3.
-Now Setup the path enter the path of chidori folder and password cracking folder its only one time process</p>
+Now Setup the path enter the path of Scripts saved or location of Script file</p>

 ```
-  cd Scripts
   cd Chidori
-  ./chidoripath.sh
-  cd ..
-  cd Password _Cracking
-  ./passpath.sh
+  ./path.sh
 ```

 <p>4.
 To Use Tools Use this command</p>